PARADISE OF SWEET WINES!

 CHÂTEAU RABAUD PROMIS 86p

-In spite of somewhat well-defined and intense noble rot, this wine presented itself in quite disharmonic and tart shape.
+In spite of somewhat well-defined and intense noble rot, this wine presented itself in quite a disharmonic and tart shape.
 Maybe it is just a transition phase and maybe this wine just needs more time in the bottle to recover.
 We will have to see.

 CHÂTEAU ROMER 85p